kristi11/ww-filament/README.md

 and `view any` under the `Gallery` model permissions.

 ### Role explanation

+#### In order to use the Team role you need to create the role from the admin panel and the name of the role should be 'team_user' as it doesnt exist by default and then assign that role to a desired user.
+Multiple roles can be assigned to a user

 * `super_admin` = The super admin of the system
 * `team_user` = The team members of the system assigned by the Super Admin